 Jaipur, June 2, 2018 – Postpartum hemorrhage is the leading cause of maternal mortality globally; accounting for almost 18% of all maternal deaths says Dr. Aditi Bansal, M.B.B.S., M.S.
-(OBS &GYNAE), Shree Ansh Advance Fetal Care Center, Jaipur.
+(OBS &GYNAE), Shree Ansh Advance Fetal medicine Center Jaipur.
 She says that any woman giving birth can experience postpartum hemorrhage that can pose as a threat to her life.

 Shree Ansh Advance Fetal Care Center in jaipur is a state-of-the-art fetal care and super specialty hospital offering its services in providing quality care to the mothers and infants.